Megan Thee MUA: Revlon’s Resident Raptress Reveals First Face Beating Tutorial [VIDEO]

 She offers a lot of different tips that we’ve never tried before, like the concealer on the eyelid was definitely a new one for us.
 Also it’s interesting that she uses a lighter foundation in lieu of concealer on her face.
 What did you enjoy most about Megan’s tutorial?
 Any tips you’ll be trying at home?

 Clearly Megan is multifaceted, she’s been praised for her strong knees and her Amazonian figure but it’s pretty cool to see her getting girly and playing in makeup.
 Who are some of your favorite celebrities who consistently impress you with their makeup looks?
+Just last week, Rhianna wowed us and fans with the release of her Fenty skin care line and she even shared a video of her nightly skin care routine that was quite impressive too.

-Which makeup artists do you like the best and what makes them stand out?
+All this beauty buzz has got us wondering which makeup artists do you like the best and what makes them stand out?
 How about hair?
 It seems like most of the bigger celebs use the same stylists and wigmakers, who are some of your favorites?
 We may not be able to enjoy tours and live shows right now but we can still get pretty at home and create fresh beats.

 Comments